 - Students with a bachelor’s degree will only be granted a loan and work-study eligibility upon approval of their appeal.

-- You will be placed on a PLAN status which signifies your agreement to follow your academic plan according to your appeal.
+- You will be placed on a PLAN (probation) status which signifies your agreement to follow your academic plan according to your appeal.
+During the probationary period, you may continue to receive FSA funds.

 - Your academic plan only follows your program(s) of study according to your appeal submission.